-As a jazz artist and instrumentalist Alexander has appeared on stage at major venues in America, Europe, and Asia such as The Kennedy Center (US), Scullers, the Berklee Performance Center, A Trane (DE), B Flat, Kunstfabrik Schlott, Klunkerkranich, the Music Village (BE), The Bimhuis (NE), Budapest Jazz Club (HU), Cafesjian Center for the Arts (AM) Shinsekai (JP), and All That Jazz (KR); academic institutions such as MIT (US), Harvard University, Jaroslav Ježek Conservatory (CZ), and Serendip Music Academy (KR); as well as festivals such as the DC Jazz Festival (US), JEN Jazz Conference, Beantown Jazz Festival, Morgenland Festival (DE), Fusion Festival, Lamatin Jazz Festival (HU), and the Goldon Apricot Film Festival (AM).
-He was featured in CNN’s On The Road Armenia and in a piece by NBC News during the Pope’s visit to Yerevan in 2016.
+As a Jazz artist and instrumentalist Alexander has appeared at major venues in America, Europe, and Asia such as The Kennedy Center, The Bohemian Caverns, Scullers, MIT and Harvard University Radio WHRB (US), A-Trane, B-Flat, Kunstfabrik Schlott (DE), The Music Village, The Hotclub Gent (BE), The Bimhuis (NE), Opus Jazz Club (HU), Cafesjian Center for the Arts (AM), Ogikubo Velvet Sun (JP), and All That Jazz (KR) as well as festivals such as the DC Jazz Festival, JEN Jazz Conference, Beantown Jazz Festival (US), Morgenland Festival, Fusion Festival (DE), Lamantin Jazz Festival (HU), and the Goldon Apricot Film Festival (AM).

-With education as one of his foremost musical passions, Alexander has lead workshops in the US, Armenia, South Korea, The Czech Republic, and Germany.
-Some of the bright names in contemporary music he has had the good fortune of studying with include David Tronzo, Simon Shaheen, Alain Mallet, Jamey Haddad, David Fiuczynski, Hal Crook, Ed Tomassi, Bruce Bartlett, Phil Wilson, Greg Hopkins, Bert Joris, David Gilmore, Tim Miller, Rick Peckham, Neil Leonard, Abigail and Norman Zocher, Andrew Claes, Bert Cools, Artur Avanesov, and Marti Epstein.
+Prioritizing education as one of his foremost musical passions, Alexander has lead workshops in the US, Armenia, South Korea, The Czech Republic, and Germany and taught at the Summer Jazzcursus Halewynstichting in Dworp, Belgium.
+Some of the bright names in contemporary music he has had the good fortune of studying with include David Tronzo, Simon Shaheen, Alain Mallet, Jamey Haddad, David Fiuczynski, Hal Crook, Ed Tomassi, Bruce Bartlett, Phil Wilson, Greg Hopkins, Bert Joris, David Gilmore, Tim Miller, Rick Peckham, Neil Leonard, Abigail and Norman Zocher, Andrew Claes, Dago Sondervan, Artur Avanesov, and Marti Epstein.